 The Occasional Teaching Leave Request form can be found on the TDSBWeb.

-Once logged onto the TDSBWeb, click on Employee Services, then select the following from the left-hand side menu:
+Once logged onto the TDSBWeb, click on People and Culture tab (formerly Employee Services), then select the following from the left-hand side menu:

-- Forms - Occasional Teaching
+- > Forms - > Occasional Teaching

 Leave forms can be found in the Forms section of this Handbook.